Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Asymptotic Analysis

-Even though the group structure makes the state space finite, the analysis involves nuanced arguments for coupling the epidemic and branching processes.
-To keep the discussion simple and intuitive, in the main body, we consider a simpler model with only one individual in a group thereby ignoring the interaction spaces of homes, workplaces and schools.
-For groups of size greater than 1, the analysis using the group structure involves an intricate coupling argument and is presented in the Appendix \ref{intermediate_model}.

-Table \ref{different_models}, elaborates the differences between the simulation model and the two models analysed asymptotically - the intermediate group-structure model and the simplified model with groups of size 1.

-We briefly review the standard multi-type branching process in Section \ref{define_standard_MTBP}.
-In the following analysis, we define an epidemic process in Section \ref{epidemic_process}.
-Further, we define a multi-type super-critical branching process tailored to the epidemic process in Section \ref{Branching_process}.
-We describe the coupling between the two processes in Section \ref{coupling_defined}.
-We then state the results demonstrating the closeness of the epidemic and the branching process in the early disease spread phase in Section \ref{branching_results}.
-The results demonstrating the closeness of the epidemic process to its mean field limit once the epidemic process has grown are given in Section \ref{deterministic_results}.
+In the following analysis, we first formalize and define the epidemic process in Section \ref{sec:epidemic_process}.
+Further, we define a multi-type super-critical branching process tailored to the epidemic process in Section \ref{sec:associate_bp}.
+We describe the coupling between the two processes in Section \ref{sec:defining_coupling}.
+We then state the results demonstrating the closeness of the epidemic and the branching process in the early disease spread phase in Section \ref{sec:branching_results}.
+The results demonstrating the closeness of the epidemic process to its mean field limit once the epidemic process has grown are given in Section \ref{sec:deterministic_results}.
+Finally, in Section \ref{sec:bias_naive_scaling}, we provide theoretical justification for why naively scaling the smaller model underestimates the infections in larger city.